rust-lang/leadership-council/policies/project-director-election-process.md

     * If objections persist and the current proposal reaches an impasse, the facilitator should make a new proposal based on the discussion and feedback received.
     * Continue seeking consensus and addressing objections until a satisfactory candidate is selected.
         * Note that this process seeks to produce a candidate everyone is satisfied with and has no objections to.
 Avoid lengthy debates over preferences not related to objections or unmet requirements.
+* Vote in the election poll
-* Document and announce the selection
+* Announce the winners

 If for some reason the Council is unable to reach consensus on a group of candidates (for example, the Council finds blocking objections to all